 - explicit--An explicit approach means that sound-spelling relationships are taught clearly and directly.

 - cumulative--A cumulative approach means that skills are taught, then reviewed and reinforced as new skills are added.

-In addition to the Barton Program, I am also available to teach the Lindamood Phoneme Sequencing (LiPS) Program, Handwriting Without Tears Program, vocabulary, reading fluency, and reading comprehension.
+In addition to the Barton Program, I am also available to teach the Lindamood Phoneme Sequencing (LiPS) Program, Wilson Reading System, Handwriting Without Tears Program, vocabulary, reading fluency, and reading comprehension.

 A main focus of Page Turners' program is to provide an environment in which each student feels safe to explore new ideas and concepts without the fear often associated with making a mistake.